bcthomas/pullseq/readme.txt

 Summary:
   pullseq: extract sequences from a fasta/fastq file.
-This program is fast, and can useful in a variety of situations.
+This program is fast, and can be useful in a variety of situations.
 You can use it to extract sequences from one fasta/fastq file into a new file, given either a list of header ids to include / exclude or a size minimum / maximum.